 March 18th, 2014 11:30am- 1:30pm Windsor Gardens Centerpoint Building 595 South Clinton Denver, CO 80247

 PRESENTED BY THE BREST COMMITTEE of Denver Sister Cities International FOOD – DESSERT AUTHENTIC MOROCCAN DINNER MUSIC – BELLY DANCING – DOOR PRIZES – SILENT AUCTION SUNDAY, March 16th – from 5:00 pm to 9:00 pm Tajine and Learn more

-Photograph Exhibit EN FACE L’AMERIQUE Photographs of Tonnerre de Brest, the American-style football team of Sister City BREST, FRANCE by JULIETTE VILLARD On display NOW Denver Public Library Central Branch, 5th floor PLEASE JOIN US FOR A RECEPTION WITH Learn more
+Photograph Exhibit EN FACE L’AMERIQUE Photographs of Tonnerre de Brest, the American-style football team of Sister City BREST, FRANCE by JULIETTE VILLARD On display NOW through April 27th Denver Public Library Central Branch, 5th floor Included in the Learn more

 Join the Brest, France committee for a Crepe Buffet offered by Crepes ‘n Crepes on Sunday November 17, 2013 from 5:00 pm – 8:00 pm at Alliance Francaise de Denver, 571 Galapago St. Denver, CO.
 80204.
 Featured at the Learn more